opensearch-project/ml-commons/docs/model_access_control.md

 Register model version API would have same old path and all the old fields.
 For information on register version API, please refer: [Registering a model] (https://opensearch.org/docs/latest/ml-commons-plugin/api/#registering-a-model)

-Additionally, user should specify the `model_group_id` for registering a new version to a model group.
-If the model group id is null, an exception will be thrown.
+Additionally, if user wants to register a new version to a model group, they should specify the `model_group_id`.

 Everytime a new model is registered to a model group, it is assigned a new version number automatically.
-Hence, user need not specify the version field while registering a model version.
+Hence, user need not specify the version field while registering the version to a model group.

 On a model_access_control enabled cluster:
 * To register a new version to a restricted model group, only owner or users with atleast one of their backend roles matching with that of the model group will be allowed.